ashish993/AIDocumentAssistant/README.md

 ---

-### Summary of RAG Workflow in AIDocumentAssistant
+### Summary of RAG Workflow in AI DocumentAssistant
 1. **Data Ingestion**: Load and split documents using LangChain.
 2. **Storage**: Convert chunks into embeddings and store them in a VectorStore.
 3. **Query Processing**: Embed user queries and retrieve relevant chunks.